a-lurker/a-lurker.github.io/docs/mqtt.md

 The updates are effectively instantaneous.
 There are plenty of basic devices, which could benefit from this transport mechanism. eg Arduino PCBs.

 ## MQTT virtual sensors
-It is sometimes the case you have a device that sends lots of informtion but you are only interested in some of the info.
+It is sometimes the case you have a device that sends lots of information but you are only interested in some of the info.
 You don't need a plugin that creates a plethora of child devices, many of which you will never make use of and clog up up your user interface.

 In this case you can make use of the [Virtual Sensor](https://github.com/toggledbits/VirtualSensor) plugin.
-The plugin allows to you dial up what sort sensor it is eg temeperature, switch state, etc and it will create a virtusl sensor to suit your needs.
+The plugin allows to you dial up what sort sensor it is eg temperature, switch state, etc and it will create a virtusl sensor to suit your needs.

 ## MQTT virtual devices
 If there is no support for your device, you can create a virtual device.
 See the [Virtual Devices](https://github.com/dbochicchio/vera-VirtualDevices?tab=readme-ov-file#mqtt-support-version-30) plugin.